How AWS Outposts works - AWS Outposts

 Local gateways

-Outpost racks include a local gateway to provide connectivity to your on-premises network.
-If you have an Outpost rack, you can include a local gateway as target where the destination is your on-premises network.
-Local gateways are only available for Outpost racks and can only be used in VPC and subnet route tables that are associated with an Outpost rack.
+Outposts racks include a local gateway to provide connectivity to your on-premises network.
+If you have an Outposts rack, you can include a local gateway as target where the destination is your on-premises network.
+Local gateways are only available for Outposts racks and can only be used in VPC and subnet route tables that are associated with an Outposts rack.
 For more information, see:

 Local network interfaces

-Outpost servers include a local network interface to provide connectivity to your on-premises network.
+Outposts servers include a local network interface to provide connectivity to your on-premises network.
 A local network interface is available only for Outposts servers running on an Outpost subnet.
-You cannot use a local network interface from an EC2 instance on an Outpost rack or in the AWS Region.
+You can't use a local network interface from an EC2 instance on an Outposts rack or in the AWS Region.
 The local network interface is meant only for on-premises locations.
 For more information, see Local network interface in the AWS Outposts User Guide for Outposts servers.